 ARAPAHOE BASIN SKI AREA WELCOMES YOU!

-Welcome to The Legend's 76th season!
-We will be skiing and riding into June and invite you to join us to experience some of Colorado's most legendary terrain, laid-back vibe, community events, and great food.
+Welcome to The Legend's 77th season!
+We hope to open as soon as possible in October and will be skiing and riding into June.
+We invite you to join us to experience some of Colorado's most legendary terrain, laid-back vibes, community events, and great food.

 For the third season, we are limiting the sale of unrestricted season passes and packs, and limiting daily lift ticket sales.
 Our aim is to manage crowds and preserve a quality ski and ride experience.
 Full-season passes have sold out.

 Lift tickets and multi-day packs must be purchased online in advance.

 WHAT RUNS ARE OPEN AT A-BASIN?

 Check out our ski terrain status page to see what's available to ski and ride.
 ALL lifts are now open and new runs are coming online regularly!

 Dining is available at a wide variety of unique and scenic restaurants.
 Come try our award-winning bacon bloody Mary!
 You may also bring a brown-bag lunch and enjoy that on the 2nd floor of the A-Frame building.

 6th Alley Bar & Grill in the base area (opens 8 AM weekends; 9 AM weekdays.
 Open until 5 PM)

 Black Mountain Lodge at mid-mountain (lunch daily, 10:30 AM to 3:00 PM)